 Doctorate in the Arts

-ARIAS advises post-MA researchers on the possibilities for doctoral degrees in the ARIAS network, usually on the basis of a written PhD proposal.
-ARIAS is not able to offer any doctoral degree positions.
+ARIAS advises post-MA researchers on the possibilities for doctoral degrees in the ARIAS network, usually on the basis of a written research proposal.
+ARIAS can’t appoint doctoral degree positions.

 On this page:

 > What is doctoral research in the arts?

 > Possibilities for 3rd cycle trajectories

 Definitions of what a doctoral degree (PhD, or alternative degrees like Creator Doctus) in the arts is, and understandings on how it should be implemented and assessed, still widely differ since it got introduced in Europe by the Bologna declaration in 1999.

 The definition ARIAS is using is as follows:

 A doctoral degree in arts is a degree awarded based on research conducted through the arts – by the means of art / art practice – on the highest level.
 It is an artistic research doctorate that gives a remarkable and extraordinary contribution to the field of art, and proposes (a) different insight(s) to existing ways of knowing.